debuglevel/ansible-playbook-template/documentation/Usage/Controller preparation/Ansible installation/Ansible installation.md

 pip3 install --requirement requirements.txt
 ```

+> [!CAUTION]
-CAUTION: In WSL, it might be better to not create the virtual environment under `/mnt/c` as it will be quite slow.
+> In WSL, it might be better to not create the virtual environment under `/mnt/c` as it will be quite slow.

-== Install Ansible dependencies
+## Install Ansible dependencies

 ```sh
 ansible-galaxy install --role-file requirements.yaml